syncfusion-content/xamarin-docs/Xamarin/SfChart/working-with-data.md

 # Populating Data

-SfChart control can be configured with data points using `ItemsSource` property of `ChartSeries`.
-There are two ways, you can create data points for chart.
+Chart control can be configured with data points using the `ItemsSource` property of the `ChartSeries`.
+You can create data points using the following two ways.

-## Chart Data Point
+## Chart data point

-One way is to create a collection of [ChartDataPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartDataPoint.html#) objects and assign this collection to `ItemsSource` property.
-Here, each ChartDataPoint object represents a data point in a chart series.
+One way is creating a collection of [ChartDataPoint](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartDataPoint.html#) objects, and assigning this collection to the `ItemsSource` property.
+Here, each `ChartDataPoint` object represents a data point in a chart series.

-N> ChartDataPoint class has few overloaded constructors depending on the number of y-values required to plot a data point for a particular series type.
-For example, you can use a constructor with two parameters to instantiate data point for XYDataSeries like Line, Spline, and Pie etc.
+N> `ChartDataPoint` class has few overloaded constructors depending on the number of y-values required to plot a data point for a particular series type.
+For example, you can use a constructor with two parameters to instantiate a data point for `XYDataSeries` such as Line, Spline, and Pie, etc.

 Following code snippet illustrates this,